Jtobyy/MADWR-project1-pomodoroTimer/README.md

-# Project 1 - Pomodoro Timer
+# Pomodoro Timer
-For this project, you'll be implementing a Pomodoro timer.
 This timer will help people trying to use the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 It will vibrate to tell you when to take breaks or resume working, based on some determined values.
-Check out the [staff solution](#staff-solution) for a working version.

 ## Requirements
-- You may not import libraries other than the below:
   - `expo`
   - `react`
   - `react-native`